dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

   * declare `requires module.a` in `module-info.java` file of the `module.b`
   * add `--add-modules=module.a --add-reads module.b=module.a` when you compile/run `module.b`
 * `--add-modules` - again for built-in modules you don't have to use it, but for custom modules, if you declare `--add-reads` you have to use this command to add module.
 This commands add module into module graph, but `--add-reads` allows your module to read custom module [check modular](/code/modular2jar)
+* `reqiures module_name` - when your module needs packages from another, you have to explicitly define it in your module
+* `requires transitive module_name` - transitive dependency.
+By default, if module `A` requires module `B` which requires module `C`, module `A` still has no access to module `C` and if it needs, it should explicitly add `reuires C` into it's `module-info.java`.
+But if for example module `B` has some return types from module `C` that means anybody who is using `B` would also need to explicitly require module `C`.
+So to avoid this, module `B` may use transitive dependency where now, if somebody requires module `B` he automatically get access to module `C`.
+* duplicating `requires` statement inside module declaration is prohibited and code won't compile: `error: duplicate requires: java.desktop` - this is different from `import` where you can duplicate them in java file and it would compile fine.
+* circular dependency not allowed: if module `A` requires module `B` which requires module `C`, now `B/C` can't require `A`
+* `opens, opens to` - is similar to `--add-opens` - add access only at runtime - useful if you want to un-export some packages which other modules using.
+If you just remove `exports` statement, the code on dependent modules would break and won't compile/run.
+But if you change `exports` => `opens` - code is able to run, but not compile.
+So that means for future version dependent modules should refactor their code, but current version can run fine.
+And of course the second feature of `opens` is open package for reflection access, so you can have both `exports` & `opens` for the same package - that would mean you are exporting it for other modules, but also allows deep reflection access.
+* `open module A` - open all packages from this module
+* `opens` compare to `exports` allows to open package that doesn't exist in the module:
+  * if you try to export the non-existent package - you get compilation error (won't compile): `error: package is empty or does not exist: com.example.none`
+  * if you try to open the non-existent package - you get a warning, but code would compile: `warning: package is empty or does not exist: com.example.none`

 Rule for package exposure:
 * each module has a `module-info.java` file with package declarations: